 As a digital strategist for the art world, no one is better qualified for this list than JiaJia Fei.
 Each of her posts is bordered with a Polaroid frame and artfully shot (most probably with a proper camera).
 Her wonderfully curated account perfectly illustrates the visual power of social media.

-The young Paris-based curator, who spent several years working for the Palais de Tokyo, curates an Instagram account that is part contemporary art and part travelogue, and very much youth-culture-oriented.
+The young Tunisian curator, who spent several years working for the Palais de Tokyo, curates an Instagram account that is part contemporary art and part travelogue, as well as fun.

-As the director of the London-based non-profit Chisenhale Gallery, Polly Staple knows as well as anyone what makes great content.
+As the director of British Art at Tate collections, Polly Staple knows as well as anyone what makes great content.
 Her Instagram is a curation of her favourite works from current shows, along with insights into the day-to-day runnings of an influential gallery.

 Danielle Krysa set up her website The Jealous Curator in 2009 to showcase one artist and his or her artworks — works that ‘made me jealous’ — each day.
 Her Instagram account is an extension of this, doing the digging for you by featuring her discoveries.